Microscopic Theory Revealing Ising Criticality with Distinct Sublattice Orders in Pseudospin-1/2 Chain: Summary and Outlook

+In summary, within the generic $J-K-\Gamma$ Hamiltonian, we show that the Kitaev interaction leads to the Ising anisotropy and the off-diagonal $\Gamma$ interaction naturally alternates its sign across the four sublattices as a direct consequence of the $\pi/2$ screw-chain crystal structure, responsible for the sublattice-dependent magenetic orders below and above the transition field.

+Despite this rich sublattice-dependent magnetic structure, a key question is whether such microscopic details influence the long-wavelength critical behavior under an external field.
+Our microscopic theory reveals the robust critical point, consistent with $Z_2$ symmetry (i.e., $2_1 \times T$) discussed above.
+DMRG calculations establish that the transition at $h_{c}$ remains governed by Ising criticality, as evidenced by power-law spin--spin correlations and a central charge $c=1/2$ extracted from the von Neumann entanglement entropy.

-Our analysis has focused on the idealized octahedral limit; however, real materials exhibit octahedral distortions that generate three additional interactions \cite{churchill2024transforming}.
-Given the symmetry constraints imposed by the four-fold screw axis, we expect the qualitative features of our results to remain robust, though the quantitative values of the critical fields will be modified.
+Applying our theory to an Ising candidate, BaCo$_2$V$_2$O$_8$, we also provide the microscopic origin of the phenomenological site-dependent $g$-tensor introduced to explain unusual spin excitations and field-induced transitions in the quasi-one-dimensional Co$^{2+}$ chain.
+Our analysis has focused on the idealized octahedral limit.
+However, real materials like BaCo$_2$V$_2$O$_8$ exhibit octahedral distortions that generate three additional interactions \cite{churchill2024transforming}.
+Given the symmetry constraints imposed by the four-fold screw axis, we expect the qualitative features of our results to remain robust, though the quantitative values of the critical fields and the $g$-tensor will be modified.
 A systematic incorporation of these distortions represents a valuable direction for future study.
-More broadly, the current microscopic theory opens several future research avenues: extending the analysis to arbitrary field directions, examining finite-temperature signatures of the two transitions, and exploring related screw-chain systems where competing interactions may stabilize even richer quantum phases.